jsdotlua/react-lua/docs/migrating-from-legacy/adopt-new-features.md

 For more details and examples, refer to documentation on [the `act` function in React JS](https://reactjs.org/docs/test-utils.html#act).

 !!! info
 	In new test code, consider adopting libraries like [`dom-testing-library-lua`](https://github.com/Roblox/dom-testing-library-lua) and [`react-testing-library-lua`](https://github.com/Roblox/react-testing-library-lua), which are ports of JS testing libraries that handle much of the `act` logic for you.
-Reach out to #lua-foundation on slack for the status of these libraries.

 ## Hooks

 While async rendering is a paradigm shift for under-the-hood rendering behavior, hooks are a paradigm shift for component development.
 They're designed to be a more performant, composable, testable, and ergonomic approach to defining stateful behavior and side effects (relative to to class component lifecycle methods).

 You can access hooks via the `React` Package.
 In order to encourage migration to the new package conventions, `RoactCompat` **does not** export the hooks API.
-Follow the [previous section](upgrading-to-roact-17.md#accessing-new-features) to set up your dependencies appropriately.
+Follow the [previous section](upgrading-to-react-lua.md#accessing-new-features) to set up your dependencies appropriately.

 An excellent and comprehensive guide for hooks can be found in the [React JS documentation](https://reactjs.org/docs/hooks-intro.html); the example below will help illustrate what they look like when used in Luau.